plugins {

 .

-This task will generate a GraalVM native image inside a Docker container and then it will create the file build/libs/your-app.zip
+This task will generate a GraalVM native executable inside a Docker container, and create the file build/libs/your-app.zip

 file ready to be deployed to AWS Lambda using a custom runtime.
 See more information in Micronaut AWS documentation.